Minister urges small-scale miners to adhere strictly to coronavirus safety protocols

 Click to read all about coronavirus →

-A Deputy Minister of Lands and Natural Resources, Mr Benito Owusu-Bio, has urged small-scale miners to observe safety protocols at mining sites to prevent the spread of COVID-19.
+A Deputy Minister of Lands and Natural Resources, Mr Benito Owusu-Bio, has urged small-scale miners to observe safety protocols at the mine sites to prevent the spread of COVID-19.

 He also tasked them to adhere strictly to all environmental practices to ensure the mine areas are clean and disease-free.